minimalists/innate/README.md

  - Daemons/gods with their own will

+## World map

+ - World map is not known at first.
+ 	- Can't you just buy a map?
+Might want to figure out a lore reason for this.
+Like the world changes continously, or the world is just generaly not explored.
+ 	- Maps might be ridicously expensive, like all written materials were in medivial times.
+ - Conversations can give hints on the map were it might be, but not perfectly plot it's location.

 ## Spells

  - Leach daemons energy through the channeling of items bound to the god of the other realm.